mbed-ce/mbed-mcuboot-bootloader/README.md

 If the entry is defined in terms of `MBED_CONFIGURED_ROM_BANK` constants, this linker script has already been upgraded.
 If not, and it references `MBED_APP_START` and `MBED_APP_SIZE`, or it just uses constant addresses, then this target still needs to be upgraded.

-Please file a PR with mbed-ce/mbed-os asking for the linker script to be updated, or, if you are feeling adventurous, you can update the linker script yourself.
+Please file an issue with mbed-ce/mbed-os asking for the linker script to be updated, or, if you are feeling adventurous, you can update the linker script yourself.
 Updates can be as simple as defining the text section in terms of the `MBED_CONFIGURED_ROM_BANK` constants, though there are also a number of other fixes that are useful for older linker scripts.

 ### Setting Up Bootloader mbed_app.json